The 20th Century: 1950 to 1959

 The US entered the Korea War siding with South Korea against communist North Korea.
-Less than 500 RNs served on the ground in Korea because most tof the wounded were flown to military hospitals in Japan for treatment.
-One NC nurse who served in Korea was Mattie Donnell Hicks another was Julia Baxter.
+Less than 500 RNs served on the ground in Korea because most of the wounded were flown to military hospitals in Japan for treatment.
+Two NC nurses who served in Korea were Mattie Donnell Hicks and Julia Baxter.

 1951 to 1958

 An annual Institute was held for midwife training at the Fayetteville State Teachers College in Fayetteville.
-This Institute was discontinued in 1959 as the number of midwives was reduced to less than 350 iin the state.
-The responsibility for training midwives was then given to the local health departments.
+This Institute was discontinued in 1959 as the number of midwives declined to less than 350 in the state.
+The responsibility for training midwives was then given to local health departments.
 Recommended standards for midwife practice were established and enacted in 1956.

-1952 - Reports from the 50th annual meeting of the NC State Nurses' Association1953
+1952 - Reports from the 50th annual meeting of the NC State Nurses' Association

-In an effort to avoid integration of the UNC-Chapel Hill School of Nursing, the NC legislature appropriates $200,000 to open BSN programs at NC A&T in Greensboro and WSSU in Winston-Salem.
-Racially separate BSN programs endured for over a decade in NC.1953
+In an effort to avoid integration of the UNC-Chapel Hill School of Nursing, the NC legislature appropriated $200,000 to open BSN programs at NC A&T in Greensboro and WSSU in Winston-Salem.
+Racially separate BSN programs endured for over a decade in NC.

 The North Carolina State Nurse Association (NCSNA) convention delegates endorsed the 40 hour work week and immediate implementation of the resolution was begun.
 The NCSNA staff began a study of salary differentials based on race to begin eliminating pay discrimination in employment.